-As I noted in the intro, my presentation originated from an “Introduction to Travel Writing” course I developed for Prague’s Anglo-American University.
-I designed the lecture to give writers of all experience levels some simple and practical advice for how to comprehend unfamiliar destinations quickly and, in the process, generate articles that are better-written, better-informed, and more rewarding.
+My presentation originated from an “Introduction to Travel Writing” course I developed for Prague’s Anglo-American University.
+I designed the lecture to give writers of all levels some simple and practical advice for how to comprehend unfamiliar destinations quickly and, in the process, generate articles that are better-written, better-informed, and more rewarding.

-I find that too many travel articles and blog posts present only a superficial treatment of a destination or regurgitate tired clichés that may not even be accurate.
+Too many travel articles and blog posts present only a superficial treatment of a destination or regurgitate tired clichés that may not be accurate.
 I live in Prague – a city of a hundred spires (tired cliché) and a thousand travel articles – and I know how poor and uninformed many articles actually are.

-Many of the seven points I’ve outlined are simple common sense, but together they represent what I think is a logical framework for approaching and understanding a destination efficiently.
+Many of the points I’ve outlined are simple common sense, but together they represent a logical framework for approaching and understanding a destination efficiently.
 They can help writers to build a portfolio of knowledge for articles they're currently working on and also provide a base for revisiting destinations in the future.

 1. Buy a Good Guidebook and Use It